VocSim: A Training-free Benchmark for Zero-shot Content Identity in Single-source Audio: Introduction

 Our extensive benchmarking reveals a simple, effective recipe: features from a frozen Whisper encoder, refined with time–frequency pooling and label-free PCA, yield strong zero-shot performance.
 However, \textsc{VocSim} also uncovers a critical \textbf{generalization gap}.
 While models perform well on public benchmarks, performance degrades substantially on our blind, low-resource speech test sets.
 We posit that the geometric alignment measured by \textsc{VocSim} serves as a strong proxy for utility in a wide range of downstream applications, including those not explicitly listed in this benchmark.

-Our contributions are: \begin{enumerate}[topsep=0pt,itemsep=1pt,partopsep=1pt, parsep=1pt] \item \textbf{\textsc{VocSim}:} A training-free benchmark for intrinsic audio geometry on 125k single-source clips. \item \textbf{A new metric:} A point-wise Global Separation Rate (GSR) with permutation-based calibration to quantify lift-over-chance. \item \textbf{Quantified OOD Gap:} We demonstrate that on blind low-resource speech, current SOTA models organize classes only marginally better than random chance. \item \textbf{External Validation:} We show that \textsc{VocSim} performance predicts downstream utility: our top configuration achieves \textbf{state-of-the-art results on the HEAR benchmark} and accurately predicts avian perceptual similarity judgments. \end{enumerate}
+Our contributions are: \begin{enumerate}[topsep=0pt,itemsep=1pt,partopsep=1pt, parsep=1pt] \item \textbf{\textsc{VocSim}:} A training-free benchmark for intrinsic audio geometry on 125k single-source clips. \item \textbf{A new metric:} A point-wise Global Separation Rate (GSR) with permutation-based calibration to quantify lift-over-chance. \item \textbf{Quantified Cross-Lingual Speech OOD Gap:} We demonstrate that on blind low-resource speech corpora (Shipibo-Conibo, Chintang), current SOTA models organize classes only marginally better than random chance.
+This conclusion pertains specifically to cross-lingual speech OOD, not to general audio. \item \textbf{External Validation:} We show that \textsc{VocSim} performance predicts downstream utility: our top configuration achieves \textbf{state-of-the-art results on the HEAR benchmark} and accurately predicts avian perceptual similarity judgments. \end{enumerate}